gregology/gregology.github.io/codex.md

 - Human's genes & memes have evolved to be selfish
 - Humans are not special, sentience is
 - A person is smart, people are dumb
-- Souls do not exist as separate from the physical body
+- Humans are physical
 - Humans created God
 - Today's humanity will appear ludicrous to future generations
-- Plants & animals domesticated humans
+- Plants & animals also domesticated humans
-- No human changes the world alone & every humans changes the world at least a little
+- Humans memory is fallible
 - Humans make mistakes